Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ![Field for price group](../../Assets/Screenshots/POS/Management/GlobalSettings/FieldForPriceGroup.png "[Field for price group]")

-This setting specifies the attribute in the customer master data from which the system should read the customer's price group.
+Define the field to be used to store the price group.
+The *Field for price group* setting specifies the attribute in the customer master data from which the system should read the customer's price group, see [Active price groups](#active-price-groups).
+For detailed information, see [Create a price group for POS](../Integration/07_ManageOffers.md#create-a-price-group-for-pos).

 - [Save]
     Click this button to save any changes.